UNCOVER THE ANSWERS TO YOUR STUDENT HEALTH QUESTIONS

 Dental Care provided at the College of Dentistry.

-Students with UHC-SR insurance plan
+Students with UHC-SR insurance plan do not need a referral with the following scenarios:

 For students with UHC-SR insurance, a referral is needed for most specialist.
 Please call 202-806-7540 to make an appointment with a health care provider at the student health center to get more information about what is needed.
 To locate a provider under the UHC-SR network, please go to www.uhcsr.com/howard.